Highpoint2000/DX-Alert/README.md

 - blacklist.txt must be created in the dx-alert plugin folder with only frequency or frequency;PI code combination eg. 87.700 or 87.700;D3C3.
 Multiple entries must be one below the other.

 ## History:

+### Version 3.6a (only works from web server version 1.3.5!!!)

+- Blacklist option added (blacklist.txt must be created in the dx-alert plugin folder with only frequency or frequency;PI code combination eg. 87.700 or 87.700;D3C3)

 ### Version 3.6 (only works from web server version 1.3.5!!!)